confluentinc/ksql/design-proposals/klip-30-lambda-functions.md

 ### Syntax

-It would probably be ideal to use Java-style lambda syntax, but we already use the `->` symbol to represent a `Struct` field lookup.
+It would probably be ideal to use Java-style lambda syntax, but we already use the `->` symbol to represent `Struct` field lookups.
 Giving `->` a double meaning (if that’s even possible) would create ambiguity and complexity in the grammar/parser.
 We therefore propose using the `=>` symbol to signify a lambda function:

 ```
 arg => expr